Event — Brazil

 The Agency’s core engagement is its support for the Energy Transitions Working Group (ETWG).
 Building upon and expanding its partnership with the Government of Brazil, the IEA has worked with the Ministry of Mines and Energy in ETWG meetings throughout 2024 to develop strategic outcomes for the G20 Energy Ministerial meeting in Foz do Iguaçu in October 2024.

-Under the ETWG, the IEA was a knowledge partner for the group's three key priorities and contributed widely to the high-level dialogues and discussions , notably on fuels for the future (biofuels, hydrogen), accelerating clean energy investment in emerging markets and economies, and the social dimension of energy transitions.
-The IEA is supporting the following key reports and Presidency deliverables:
+Under the ETWG, the IEA was a knowledge partner for the group's three key priorities and contributed widely to the high-level dialogues and discussions, notably on fuels for the future (biofuels, hydrogen), accelerating clean energy investment in emerging markets and economies, and the social dimension of energy transitions.
+Notably:

 G20 Finance Track

-The IEA participates in the G20 Sustainable Finance Working Group on aspects of investment and finance, such as de-risking of energy investment and solutions for lowering the cost of capital in emerging and developing economies.
-Additionally, the IEA is the only international organisation focused on energy to be invited to the Taskforce on Global Mobilisation against Climate Change.
-The Agency is contributing analysis and advice on clean energy investment trends and, in support of the next round of nationally determined contributions, analysis on energy-sector milestones necessary in 2035 for reaching net zero emissions globally by 2050.
+The IEA participates in the G20 Sustainable Finance Working Group (SFWG) on aspects of investment and finance, such as de-risking of energy investment and solutions for lowering the cost of capital in emerging and developing economies.
+The IEA participated in a SFWG workshop on local currency financing and a SFWG workshop on carbon markets.